Skillabill/milestone4-django/README.md

 Deployment of future updates will be controlled within a maintenance window which will be notified to users to minimise disruption.

 #### Future Implements:
-* Categories for Instruments
+* Categories for different Instruments
 * One Click feature for instrument ratings (1-5 stars)

 #### Credits
-* All review information used on version 1.0 has been taken from [IMDb.com](hhtp//:www.imdb.com).
+* All spec information used on version 1.0 has been taken from [IMDb.com](hhtp//:www.musicmaker.ie).
-* Images taken from [Google](http//:www.google.com) images.
+* Images taken from [Google](http//:www.google.com) images and Pixabay.
+* This website was only created for educational purposes.

 ##### Acknowledements
 * User **Clare Kirwan**.